artdevgame/stock-bot-api/README.md

 If a consumer makes more requests than the `server.apiLimit.maxRequestsPerMinute` value in the config (default: 300), they will receive a HTTP 429 response.

-If the consumer continues to make requests whilst limited, and exceeds the `server.apiLimit.banAfterMaxHttp429Responses` value in the config (default: 30), the API key will be banned.
+If the consumer continues to make requests whilst limited, and exceeds the `server.apiLimit.banAfterMaxHttp429Responses` value in the config (default: 30), the API key will be banned and the response code will be HTTP 409.

 ## Future development tasks